 Once again, if you are flying and simply taking a carry on, you won’t be able to pack any liquids over 100 milliliters.
 Make sure you take this into account when packing your toiletries.
-Otherwise there is a risk having to throw out an expensive moisturizer or hair product at the airport.
+Otherwise, there is a risk having to throw out an expensive moisturizer or hair product at the airport.
 Worst case scenario, you can ship it back to your home but that’s means going the entire trip without that product.

 Dress For The Occasion

 As you’re packing your clothing, you’ll need to consider the weather, events, and your own personal style.
-As we mentioned before, mix and matching outfits or smart travel outfit can save a lot of room in your suitcase.
+As we mentioned before, mix and matching outfits or smart travel outfits can save a lot of room in your suitcase.

 Smaller pieces like scarves, jewelry, or a belt can completely change the dynamics of a single outfit to transition from day to night.
-If the destination has varying temperature throughout the day, bring a jacket or sweater that is versatile enough to go with any look.
+If the destination has varying temperatures throughout the day, bring a jacket or sweater that is versatile enough to go with any look.

 Leave Your Valuables At Home

-Vacations can be tempting to bring out the best of the best out of your closet, but that’s not so wise.
+Vacations can be tempting to bring the best of the best out of your closet, but that’s not so wise.
 Jammed packed days of activities and unfamiliar surroundings can cause you to lose your most prized possessions.